Why go on a flying safari in Africa?

 The US can fit into just West Africa alone (brown area), and France (purple area) is just a tiny area compared to the sheer size of the African continent.
 To visit the Greater Kruger Area in the eastern part of South Africa, then travel on to Lake Kariba in Zimbabwe to then visit the Victoria Falls would take more than 25 hours of driving, not counting waiting times at border crossings, delays at roadblocks, and time spent during fuel stops.
 Flying the same route would take you several hours instead, with no traffic jams along the way or queues at the border, and with a unique view of the African continent below you while you move from one highlight to the next.

-The aircraft
+The paperwork

-The South African PPL license you will receive is based on your original (foreign) license.
-To get it, you will need to do a theory exam in Air Law as well as an initial checkride with a South African flight instructor.
-The checkride is straightforward and includes some basic touch-and-go’s, and might include a simulated emergency landing or an approach to stall in landing or clean configuration as well as some basic manoeuvres such as a steep turn over left or right.
-The check ride will also include an overland flight and a landing at a controlled airport.
-Expect the duration of the checkride to be anywhere from 1,5 to 2 hours of flight with an instructor.Seeing Africa from another perspective.
+The South African PPL license you receive is based on your existing foreign pilot license.
+To obtain it, you'll need to pass a theory exam in Air Law (only with the five year license) and complete an initial checkride with a South African flight instructor.
+The checkride is designed to be straightforward and typically includes basic touch-and-go landings, a simulated emergency landing or approach to stall both in landing and clean configurations, and fundamental maneuvers such as steep turns to the left or right.
+It also involves an overland flight and a landing at a controlled airport.
+The entire checkride usually lasts between 1.5 to 2 hours of flight time with an instructor.

 How the SA CAA deals with different aircraft types